A setting for solo soprano voice, narrator, actors and instrumental ensemble

 Illustration by H.R.Wilson

-An account by his wife, Cynthia Downes, posted on March 29th, 2018
+An account by his wife and publisher, Cynthia Downes, posted on March 29th, 2018

 This work is a setting by Andrew of the long poem of the same name by Francis Brett Young (1884-1954), poet and novelist, who was born in Halesowen, just 5 miles from us in Hagley.